hanwenzhang123/fullstack-note/03-note/README.md

 - React.lazy(() => import('./pages/NewQuote')) - the function we pass to lazy will be executed by React when this new quote component is needed.
 - `<Suspense> ... </Suspense>` - We need to wrap this around the code, where we use React lazy.

+#### loadsh
+Debounce and throttle are techniques to control how many times we allow a function to be executed over time
+- debounce -> search bar (auto-complete)
+- throttle -> scrolling / resizing page
+- debounce / throtte -> web performance improvement -> control the number of times the function will be called

+debounce
+- setTimeout
+- continuously execute when event change ends, only execute once after event change stop
+- like a search bar, you enter text, once yoou finish, wait for the timer done, it will send the request only one time to UI after the time period
+- “group” multiple sequential calls in a single one, only send the final one
+- `const debouncedFunc = _.debounce(fetchAPI, 100); onUserInput => { debouncedFunc() }` - shorter than a 100

+throtte
+- setInterval
+- continuously execute when event change happens
+- like resizing page, you send requests to the UI with a timer interval, will be sent no matter how many requests within the time period
+- `_.throttle(fetchAPI, 100)`;

 #### Production build vs Development build
 - production and development build come into the picture because of performance impact in real life deployed the application.
 - Development build: for development reasons.
 You have Source Maps, debugging and often times hot reloading ability in those builds.